chef/chef-web-docs/chef_master/source/resource_windows_font.rst

 ``font_name``
    **Ruby Type:** String | **Default Value:** ``The resource block's name``

-   The name of the font file to install, if it differs from the resource name.
+   An optional property to set the name of the font to install if it differs from the resource block's name.

 ``source``
    **Ruby Type:** String